rjoshima/cryptohunters_second/README.md

 よく使うコマンド
 truffle develop
 migrate --reset --compile-all
+migrate --reset --all
 rm -rf build/contracts/
-now recommended to using firefox, because of that is more stable than chrome when using metamask, I feel.
+now recommended to using firefox, because of that is more stable than chrome when using metamask, I feel. if you want to debug, use remix https://remix.ethereum.org/